daq-tools/skeem/README.rst

 Quickstart
 **********

-If you are in a hurry, and want to run Skeem without any installation, just run the OCI image on Podman or Docker.
+If you are in a hurry, and want to run Skeem without any installation, just use the OCI image on Podman or Docker.

 .. code-block:: sh